 Farmers and other PPP applicants can take up to 30 days to decide if they want to accept loan funds.
-So, go ahead and apply for EIDL funds, Turner said.
+So, go ahead and apply for EIDL funds.
 In that timeframe, evaluate the finances until more clarification comes along.
 In the meantime, set the EIDL funds aside in a separate checking account.
 Talk to your banker in the meantime.

 Evaluate your equipment strategy – how EIDL funds would be used, what is allowable, and so forth – and find out if your banker has a UCC on loan proceeds.
 Do the due diligence, in other words.
 Know what to expect.

 The Coronavirus Food Assistance Program (CFAP) was included in the last round of the CARES Act.
 It was funded with $19 billion.
 Of that amount, $16 billion was designated for direct payments to dairy, beef, and grain farmers to assist producers with additional adjustment and marketing costs resulting from lost demand and short-term oversupply.

 The following amounts were also designated from the CFAP:

 - $125,000 limit per commodity; $250,000 gross limit per farmer